theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/settings.md

 ---
-title: Settings Overview
+title: Settings
 description: An overview and description of all table settings
 ---

-The following section contains an overview and description of all available table settings.
+The following section contains an overview and description of all available {{ table }} settings.

-The *SAP Table or View* settings consist of the following subsections:
+The {{ table }} settings consist of the following subsections:
+- [Control Buttons](#control-buttons) to close, save or delete the service.
 - [Table or View](#table-or-view) displays the name and description of the selected SAP Table or View.
 - [Advanced Settings](#advanced-settings) define how the data is extract from SAP.
 - [Output Columns](#output-columns) define what columns to extract.